CooperToons HomePage Dept. of Education Merry History CooperToons Books

 71 100 WIN 100 600

-But now he has yet another dilemma.
+But now he found himself in yet another dilemma.
 There's no way a single bet will recoup his losses.
 So there are two ways to proceed.
-He can keep betting the maximum until he recoups his losses.
+He could keep betting the maximum until he recoups his losses.
 But this way in five rolls he might lose everything.

-Or he can start the betting sequence again starting out with his $600 bankroll.
-That is, he'll first bet $1 and then when he wins he'll again bet $1 and double up if he looses.
+Or he could start the betting sequence again starting out with his $600 bankroll.
+That is, he would first bet $1 and then when he wins he'll again bet $1 and double up if he looses.
 Prudence dictated this more economical option and thankfully Joe's bankroll began to slowly climb back up.

 Joe's New Session